 - The ends don’t always justify the means.
 Yes, Walt had not made provision for his family in case of his untimely demise.
 No, that did not give him the right to manufacture meth to earn some quick cash.
 Yeah, I get it–that’s a no brainer.
 But are we guilty of doing things because of a goal we have?
 Working tons of overtime to afford a bigger house or to purchase the latest tech device for our kids.
 Pushing our children to excel at a sport they may not even like and may not even be good at so that they can possibly get a scholarship (the odds of which are beyond small.)
 Do we need to honestly assess our goals for our kids and for life?
 Do we need to step back and see if the means we’re using to achieve our goals are actually doing more harm than good.

 - Money isn’t everything.
 Walt’s initial justification for manufacturing meth was money.
 He had no nest egg, and he wanted to provide for his family.
-He made a ton of money… and missed out on time with his wife and kids, wrecked his integrity, and destroyed the trust and respect his family had for him.
+This is a horrible situation to be in, no doubt.
+But he could have looked into installment loans or something similar instead.
+In the end, he made a ton of money… and missed out on time with his wife and kids, wrecked his integrity, and destroyed the trust and respect his family had for him.
 Yeah, money helps us get through life.
+We can get quick and easy money on a Online Casino if we wanted to!
 But it cannot buy trust, love, respect, and integrity.
 Speaking of integrity…

 - Integrity > Security.
 From the pilot episode, Walt’s integrity quickly erodes.
 He hides his cancer diagnosis from his family.
 He cusses out his boss at the car wash.
 He doesn’t tell his wife where he’s going for hours on end.
 He lies.
 He does it all in the name of security for his family.
 Security means nothing if you sacrifice your integrity to get it.
 Our families would rather respect us and live in poverty than to look on us with shame and contempt while living it up in the penthouse.